tc39/proposal-decorators/README.md

 ### Elimination of the `own` token

 The general trend of the feedback from most JavaScript programmers is that they don't want to write `own`.
 This proposal instead sticks with the previously proposed syntax, which users seem to have been happy with in public fields through transpiler environments.
+Additionally, with the type-implies-placement principle above, an extra token would only serve the purpose of a reminder of semantics, and it could start to feel like excessive typing for experienced programmers.

 ## Changes from the existing class features proposals